amir-ben-shimol/cnb/README.md

 <hr />

-# 🚀 Create New Branch
+# 🚀 Create New Branch & Lint Branch Names

-✨ **cnb** is a simple and customizable CLI tool that helps you create Git branches following naming conventions.
-No more manual typing!
-Just select options, add a description, and you're good to go!
+✨ **cnb** is a simple and customizable CLI tool that helps you create Git branches following naming conventions, and validates (lints) branch names to ensure they follow the configured conventions.

 ## 🎬 Demo